Exchange Act Reports, Schedules, Statements, and Forms

 Quick Answer

-The Exchange Act of 1934 governs ongoing reporting and ownership disclosure by public companies, insiders, and large institutions.
-Periodic issuer reports (10-K annual, 10-Q quarterly, 8-K current event) come from either exchange-listed registrants or registered-offering registrants under two parallel tracks.
-Ownership filings (Schedule 13D active, 13G passive) trigger at the 5% threshold and run on a 5-business-day clock.
-Form 13F reports quarterly institutional holdings above
+The Exchange Act of 1934 governs reporting and ownership disclosure for public companies, insiders, and institutions.
+Issuers file periodic reports (10-K, 10-Q, 8-K).
+Ownership filings (Schedule 13D active, 13G passive) trigger at 5% and run a 5-business-day clock.
+Form 13F reports institutional holdings above

-Quick Answer: The Exchange Act of 1934 governs ongoing reporting and ownership disclosure by public companies, insiders, and large institutions.
-Periodic issuer reports (10-K annual, 10-Q quarterly, 8-K current event) come from either exchange-listed registrants or registered-offering registrants under two parallel tracks.
-Ownership filings (Schedule 13D active, 13G passive) trigger at the 5% threshold and run on a 5-business-day clock.
-Form 13F reports quarterly institutional holdings above $100 million.
-Schedule 14A is the proxy.
-Forms 3, 4, 5 cover insider trades.
+Quick Answer: The Exchange Act of 1934 governs reporting and ownership disclosure for public companies, insiders, and institutions.
+Issuers file periodic reports (10-K, 10-Q, 8-K).
+Ownership filings (Schedule 13D active, 13G passive) trigger at 5% and run a 5-business-day clock.
+Form 13F reports institutional holdings above $100 million.
+Schedule 14A is the proxy filing.
+Forms 3, 4, and 5 cover insider trades.

 The Exchange Act of 1934 is the disclosure regime for the secondary market.
 Once a company is public, ongoing reporting, ownership disclosure, and insider transparency are all governed here.
 Investment bankers mine these filings for financial data, ownership concentration, deal signaling, and shareholder-targeting in M&A and underwriting.